- Your Government

 Filling Out a Waiver

-In December, 2014, the Joint Committee on Administrative Rules approved a new educational requirement for Michigan parents opting their children out of getting vaccinated before entering school.
+In December 2014, the Joint Committee on Administrative Rules approved an educational requirement for Michigan parents opting their children out of getting vaccinated before entering school.
 See information from the Michigan Department of Health and Human Services (MDHHS) on the change.

 - Key Points for Parents and Guardians (PDF) from MDHHS.